potatoqualitee/PSHelp.Copilot/README.md

 # PSHelp.Copilot

-PSHelp.Copilot is a PowerShell module that simplifies interaction with well-documented PowerShell modules using natural language.
-By leveraging OpenAI's powerful language models, it converts PowerShell help documentation into an intuitive format, allowing you to ask questions and receive relevant answers and code examples based on the module's commands.
+PSHelp.Copilot is a PowerShell module that simplifies getting help from well-documented PowerShell modules, all using natural language and OpenAI.

 To use PSHelp.Copilot, you'll need an OpenAI API key, which can be obtained by signing up for an account with OpenAI or through an OpenAI-powered service like Azure OpenAI Services.